Jamernacht99/it3038c-scripts/Project 2/readme.md

     pip install -r requirements.txt

 This will automatically ensure all required modules are installed.
-After this, run this command for the actual program:
+After this, run this command for the actual script:

     python.exe project2.py
 Afterwards, the script should open a small window, from which it can be positioned into the most favorable spot for one's desired effect.